The ProForm 550R Rower has a unique design that would look great in any home gym.

 The monitor has an automatic ON/OFF feature to help save batteries.
 It runs off 4 AA batteries which are not included.

-One thing to note is that the calorie calculator is based off an average user and is not accurate to the specific person rowing.
+One thing to note is that the calorie calculator is based on an average user and is not accurate to the specific person rowing.
 A user should use this calculation as an estimate and to help gauge the difficulty between different workout sessions.

 The ProForm 550R monitor is fairly basic and only tracks the necessary fitness data.
 This is common for rowing machines in this price range.